A2109devs/android_device_lenovo_a2109a/README.md

-device_tree cm10.1 for Lenovo A2109A
+device_tree cm10.2 for Lenovo IdeaTab A2109A